 This guide provides details about nomad insurance coverage for both US citizens and non US citizens.

-The majority of digital nomads I’ve met either through Hobo with a Laptop or in person use World Nomads and SafetyWing without issue, although US citizens have the affordable care act (Obamacare) to consider.
+The majority of digital nomads I’ve met either through Hobo with a Laptop or in person use World Nomads and SafetyWing without issue (and a majority of our readers choosing Safetywing), although US citizens have the affordable care act (Obamacare) to consider.
 And that’s why I focus much of this guide on those two brands.